 The Directive on Corporate Sustainability Due Diligence, also known as CSDD, is part of the ‘Fit for 55’-package and the European Green Deal.
 The CSDD has a very close link with the CSRD.
 According to the CSRD, a company must establish processes to properly collect information for reporting purposes.
 This obligation is closely related to the due diligence obligation established under the CSDD directive to identify negative impacts.
 Furthermore, companies falling within the scope of both directives must report (CSRD) on their due diligence obligations (CSDD).
 The proposed directive will result in more complete and effective reporting by companies under the CSRD directive.

-After the successful webinar of Valentijn on both The Future of Corporate Reporting 2022 (rewatch here!) and his latest webinar on the EU Taxonomy and CSRD (rewatch here!), Valentijn will host another webinar on the fast developing EU regulation landscape.
-During this webinar, Valentijn will take a deep dive in the upcoming Directive on Corporate Sustainability Due Diligence.
+After the successful webinars on both The Future of Corporate Reporting 2022 and the webinar on the EU Taxonomy and CSRD, Intire hosted another webinar on the fast-developing EU regulation landscape.
+The experts of Intire took a deep dive into the upcoming Directive on Corporate Sustainability Due Diligence.

 Three regulations have been introduced: the EU Taxonomy, the Corporate Sustainability Reporting Directive (CSRD) and the Sustainable Finance Disclosure Regulation (SFDR).
 The first two are applicable to all large companies, while the SFDR is purely for the financial market.
 This blog will delve into what the SFDR is, what it means for the financial market and why it is important.